DFE-Digital/apply-for-qualified-teacher-status/docs/application-fixes.md

 When an application has been declined but is later awarded e.g. following an appeal

-NB: this process will cause an email to be sent to the user so double check the correct application is being awarded.
+**Note:** this process will cause an email to be sent to the user so double check the correct application is being awarded.

-- get the application ID from the URL - `/assessor/applications/<application-id>`
+> You can find the ID of the application from the URL: `/assessor/applications/<application-id>`

 In a production console: